How to Detect Moisture Under Hardwood Floors

 Appliance Leaks and Plumbing Failures

-Appliances connected to water lines are among the most common causes of hidden moisture beneath hardwood floors.
-Refrigerators with ice makers, dishwashers, washing machines, and sinks all create potential leak risks.
+Appliances connected to water lines are among the most common sources of hidden moisture beneath hardwood floors.
+Refrigerators with ice makers, dishwashers, washing machines, and sinks can leak slowly for weeks or months while water travels beneath the flooring instead of appearing on top.

 Typical warning signs include: